Limenius/Liform/README.md

 ## Using your own transformers

-Liform works by inspecting recursively the form, finding (resolving) the right transformer for every child and using that transformer to build the corresponding slice of the json-schema.
+Liform works by inspecting the form recursively, finding (resolving) the right transformer for every child and using that transformer to build the corresponding slice of the json-schema.
 So, if you want to modify the way a particular form type is transformed, you should set a transformer that matches a type with that `block_prefix`.

-To do so, you can use the `setTransformer` method of `Resolver`.
-In this case we are reusing the StringTransformer, just making it set the widget property to my_widget, but you could use your very own transformer:
+To do so, you can use the `setTransformer` method of the `Resolver` class.
+In this case we are reusing the StringTransformer, by overriding the widget property and setting it to `my_widget`, but you could use your very own transformer if you like:

 ```php